rucker/dotfiles-manager/README.md

 ### gitconfig

 ##### git_public
-Contains any tokens that can be made publig (e.g. published on GitHub)
+Contains any tokens that can be made public (e.g. published on GitHub)

 ##### git_private (optional)
 Contains private tokens that should not be shared (e.g. personal keys)